Noam2Stein/ggmath/README.md

 Additionally, when not needing generics, type aliases make the API simple and very similar to other math crates.

+## Performance

-`ggmath` differs from other math crates with generics because it supports SIMD which is important for performance.
+`ggmath` differs from other math crates with generics because it supports SIMD, which is important for performance.

-Beware that `ggmath` does not explicitly call SIMD instructions and relies on compiler optimizations due to rust's lack of specialization. what `ggmath` currently does is carefully control vector type layout to make it easy for the compiler to apply vectorization.
+`ggmath` functions are benchmarked against `glam`, or `wide` for functions that `glam` doesn't have.
+All benchmarked functions are verified to match `glam` and `wide` on x86, and `ggmath` aims to benchmark all functions that use SIMD.

 ## Installation